HEAL YOUR TRAUMA BRAIN: REPLACE HATE WITH LOVE | 602-280-9002

 Yes.
 There are some methods that I do not use because my experience with these methods has demonstrated one or two things.
 The first reason why I may not use a method is because I’ve already tried it and I’ve learned that it doesn’t work, even when I tried it many times with different clients.
 The second reason why I may not use a method is because of the potential risks involved, in my view, are too great of a risk to clients and I’m not willing to put my clients at risk with that kind of knowledge.
 Note that risks are not just to the body [and the mind], these methods may also be dangerous to the soul.
 (Mt.
 10:28)

 I also do not believe in “fatalism”, in the sense that a person is stuck with their condition for the rest of their life no matter what they do such as personality disorders, nor do I believe that medication is the only answer for some disorders such as schizophrenia and bipolar.
 Note that the concept of “fatalism” is in direct conflict with what Christ taught and Sacred Scripture dating back to Moses.
 So, I have invested a lot of time and my own money trying to find out what works and what doesn’t in order to help you and others heal.
-I continue to learn new ways to help my clients heal.

 While I am not qualified to prescribe medication, it is part of my training.
 Sometimes people do use medications when they are experiencing psychiatric symptoms, but medications don’t really do anything except “suppress” the symptoms.